bosonic/core-elements/doc/b-splitter.md

 When resizing, some element's contents may overflow outside of the element, so you may need to set this element to `overflow: hidden` or `overflow: scroll` depending on your preferences.

+## Accessibility

+ARIA authoring practices are automatically handled by the element.
+The user can use the arrow keys to position the splitter, END to maximize, HOME to minimize.

 ## API

 ### Attributes